BCDigSchol/missionary-grammars/app/views/pages/home.html.md

 <%= content_for :header do %>Introduction<% end %>

-The project *Missionary linguistics in colonial Africa | Corpus de travaux linguistiques des missionnaires* presents in digital form a variety of linguistic analyses of languages of continental Africa and Madagascar, compiled by French Catholic missionaries between the late 19th and early 20th centuries.
+The project *French Missionary Grammar and Lexicography in Africa / Corpus de travaux linguistiques des missionnaires* presents in digital form a variety of linguistic analyses of languages of continental Africa and Madagascar, compiled by French Catholic missionaries between the late 19th and early 20th centuries.
 The <%= link_to 'corpus', texts_path %> is comprised of multi-lingual (and multi-directional) dictionaries, descriptive grammars, vocabularies,